sitepoint/debian-image-builder/README.md

   execution.

 This project is a fork of the Bash version of build-debian-cloud, prior to the project switching to Python.
-This was because the Python version was found to be too inflexible for my needs, and I was unable to add the functionaly required via a plugin due to the chosen architecture.
-I also feel debian-image-builder is easier to read, understand and possibly debug.
+This is due to the Python version proving to be too inflexible for my needs, as I was unable to easily add the functionaly I required via a plugin due to the chosen architecture.
+In my opinion, debian-image-builder is also easier to read and understand.

 ## Usage ##